Q: How much are your stock video footage clips?

-A: The prices vary somewhat but typically clips are either $49.95, $99.00 or $299.95 Some special collections are higher or lower than these average prices.
+A: The prices vary somewhat but typically video clips are either $49.95, $99.00 or $299.95 Some special collections are higher or lower than these average prices.
 NOTE: We only offer free stock footage as part of our monthly special newsletter feature.
 Please sign-up for the newsletter and subscribe to our YouTube channel to qualify for a free stock footage clip each month.

 Q: Do you offer refunds?